Last Updated: 8/02/2023

 As is true of most websites, we gather certain information automatically to analyze trends in the aggregate and administer the Services.
 This information may include your Internet Protocol (IP) address (or the proxy server you use to access the World Wide Web), device and application identification numbers, your location, your browser type, your Internet service provider and/or mobile carrier, the pages and files you viewed, your searches, your operating system and system configuration information, and date/time stamps associated with your usage.
 Due to Internet communications standards, when you visit or use our websites and Services, we automatically receive the URL of the website from which you came and the website to which you go when you leave our website.
 This information is used to analyze overall trends, to help us improve the Services, to track and aggregate non-personal information, and to provide the Services.
 For example, we use IP addresses to monitor the regions from which customers and visitors navigate the Sites.

 We use web beacons alone or in conjunction with cookies to compile information about your usage of the Services and interaction with emails from us.
-Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular website or Service tied to the web beacon, and a description of a website or Service tied to the web beacon.
+Web beacons are electronic images or code embedded on our website that can recognize certain types of information on your computer, such as cookies, when you viewed a particular website or Service tied to the web beacon, and a description of a website or Service tied to the web beacon.
 For example, we may place web beacons in marketing emails that notify us when you click on a link in the email that directs you to one of our websites.
 We also use web beacons to operate and improve the Services and our email communications.

 We do not use GPS technology to collect any information regarding your precise real-time geo-location while using the Services.
 However, we may use elements of your Usage and Analytics Information (such as your IP address) to determine your generalized location.
 This information is referred to as “Generalized Geo-Location Information.”
 Please be aware that some of our third party contractors may utilize applications that require location services.
 For additional information regarding our third party contractors, please see Section 12 below.